-In social media, finding influencers, getting them talking about your brand, and mobilizing their social networks are critical for successful marketing strategy.
 Yesterday, I attended a webinar where Brian Solis presented results of a survey of marketing and advertising executives to identify characteristics of influencers and develop strategies for harnessing their power to promote your brand in social media.

 Surprising Results

-However, what the results seemed to be saying is that popularity is potential power.
+However, what the results seemed to be saying is that popularity is potential power that doesn’t necessarily translate into influence.

-Lady Gaga’s fans try to emulate what she wears, where she shops, what she eats, the brands she prefers … This tacit influence is very powerful and somewhat insidious since consumers don’t really feel manipulated — they think their consumption decisions are their own and a reflection of their own style.
+With tacit influence, consumers think the influencer’s consumption decisions are their own and a reflection of their own style.
 Using tacit influence, thus, is more sustainable as it gets incorporated into the everyday culture of consumers.

 Identify Influencers

 Instead, factors impacting a person’s social influence are more likely a function of the quality of content they produce, the relevance of that content to their social network, and the quality of their network.
-Relationships are important and so is online reputation for individuals and brands to be influential.
+Relationships are important and so is the online reputation for individuals and brands to be influential.
 Thus, just talking a lot may not translate into having a lot of influence.

 Advice for Successful Marketing Strategy